 View the university academic calendar.

-The sample schedule below is based on a four-year graduation plan and does not take in account dual enrollment courses.
+The sample schedule below is based on a four-year degree plan and does not take in account dual enrollment courses.

 A list of course offerings is listed on the course rotation page.